top of page

 Black line drawing, with red, yellow and grey paint

-Two monkeys wearing belts or ribbons are shown on the two flakes below.
-It is not possible to establish whether the author/s of these drawings tried to represent their beloved pets or whether the drawings reflect a narrative but they do not look like preliminary drawings for walls in tombs.
-The presence of the girdles tied around their wastes indicate they are domestic pets (Houlihan,1996,210).
-In the scene on the left the monkey climbs a trunk of dom palm tree to pick some of its ripe nuts and turns its head to look over his shoulder.
-He is sketchily painted, his face is human and he wears a tiered male wig.
-His human
+Two monkeys wearing belts or ribbons are depicted on the two ostraka.
+It is not possible to determine whether the author(s) of these drawings were trying to depict their beloved pets or whether the drawings reflect a narrative, but they do not look like preliminary drawings for walls in tombs.
+The presence of the girdles tied around their waste suggests that they are domestic animals (Houlihan, 1996, 210).
+In the scene on the left, the monkey climbs a trunk of a dom palm to pick some of its ripe nuts, turning his head to look over his shoulder.
+He is sketchily painted, his face is human and he wears a stepped male wig.
+His human aspect may refer to the mischievous behaviour of a child.

 CambridgeBartlow20May_006-5.jpg